What You’ll Learn 📊

 Event Types

-Voice Events - If you have a DirectX sound card installed, you can use a microphone to make spoken notices to your recorded data.
-Simply press and hold down the < v > key on your keyboard, or click the microphone icon and then speak into the microphone.
-Release the key when done.
-These voice events can be replayed through your speakers later on, and are a great way to add a rich layer of information to your data.
-This event is marked with the icon 'V' and a thin vertical blue line.
+key or click the microphone icon, and speak into the microphone.
+Release the key when you're done.
+These voice events can later be replayed through your speakers and are an excellent way to add context to your data.
+They are marked with a “V” icon and a thin vertical blue line.

-Events can be added, edited, or deleted also in Analysis mode.
+Events can also be added, edited, or deleted in Analysis mode.

 How to post synchronize the video?